-As discussed in [encap-considerations], within an administrative domain, an operator can ensure that the underlay MTU is sufficient to carry SFC traffic without requiring fragmentation.
+As discussed in [I-D.ietf-rtgwg-dt-encap], within an administrative domain, an operator can ensure that the underlay MTU is sufficient to carry SFC traffic without requiring fragmentation.

 However, there will be cases where the underlay MTU is not large enough to carry the NSH traffic.
 Since NSH does not provide fragmentation support at the service plane, the transport/overlay layer MUST provide the requisite fragmentation handling.
-Section 6 of [encap-considerations] provides guidance for those scenarios.
+Section 6 of [I-D.ietf-rtgwg-dt-encap] provides guidance for those scenarios.

-7. Service Path Forwarding with NSH
+6. Service Path Forwarding with NSH

-7.1.
+6.1.
 SFFs and Overlay Selection

 As described above, NSH contains a Service Path Identifier (SPI) and a Service Index (SI).
 The SPI is, as per its name, an identifier.
 The SPI alone cannot be used to forward packets along a service path.
-Rather the SPI provide a level of indirection between the service path/topology and the network transport.
+Rather the SPI provides a level of indirection between the service path/topology and the network transport.
 Furthermore, there is no requirement, or expectation of an SPI being bound to a pre-determined or static network path.